Sakshi-111/Sakshi-111/README.md

 - 📫 How to reach me **sakshayaggarwal@gmail.com**

-- ⚡ Fun fact **I love plants and everything about nature.
-I want to work towards providing sustainable IT solutions so that energy requiremets and hence exploitation of nature can be reduced .**
+- ⚡ Fun fact **I Am currently amazed by Gen AI and learning about various spheres of Artificial intelligence.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">